crudegit/opzcompanion/README.md

 # Ozcy, the OP-Z Companion

-This repo contains development and source files for Ozzy, an unofficial OP-Z extension module.
+This repo contains development and source files for Ozcy, an unofficial OP-Z extension module.

 Ozcy's goal is to